usnistgov/800-63-3/sp800-63b/references.md

 ### 11.3 NIST Special Publications

 NIST 800 Series Special Publications are available at: <http://csrc.nist.gov/publications/nistpubs/index.html>.
-The following publications may be of particular interest to those implementing systems of applications requiring e-authentication.
+The following publications may be of particular interest to those implementing systems of applications requiring digital authentication.

 <a name="SP800-38B"></a>[SP 800-38B] NIST Special Publication 800-38B, *Recommendation for Block Cipher Modes of Operation: the CMAC Mode for Authentication*, October, 2016, <http://dx.doi.org/10.6028/NIST.SP.800-38B>.